Merlin: Overview

 The character of Merlin is a mythical figure that was constructed through the fusion of oral traditions of Welsh origin and successive rewritings of the legend during the Middle Ages.
 Linked to forests and wild places, embodying a sort of universal spirit linked to the cosmic rhythms of nature, the enchanter puts his powers at the service of Britain.
 Between his appearances among men and at court, he retires to the forest of Northumberland and a dwelling called "Esplumoir".
 There awaits him a priest named Blaise whose mission is to record the history of the British kingdom.

 Merlin reverts to his wild form at certain times of the year.
 Hairy and shaggy, his appearance recalls his wild and primitive features.
 He has the ability to thwart the traditional cycle of the ages of life and the passage of time: from the moment he is born, he appears older, capable of reasoning and talking like a wise man.
 Speaking in riddles, he reveals the future to men in obscure terms.
-The most important mythical trait that characterizes Merlin is his power of metamorphosis: being a protean, he can at will take the form of an animal, in particular a deer (linked to forests and a symbol of sovereignty), an appearance of a wild man, or even the aspect of guardian of the woods, half-man half-animal.
-Depending on the circumstances, he can become a peasant, a monk, a child or an old man.
+The most important mythical trait that characterizes Merlin is his power of metamorphosis: being a protean, he can at will take the form of an animal, in particular a deer (linked to forests and a symbol of sovereignty), an appearance of a wild man, or even the aspect of a guardian of the woods; half-man, half-animal.
+Depending on the circumstances, he can become a peasant, a monk, a child, or an old man.
 He also has the power to transform others: thus, thanks to him, King Uter takes on the appearance of his vassal, the Duke of Tintagel, and can thus confound and seduce his wife Ygerne.
 Omniscient, Merlin dominates the human condition and places himself at the service of men.